AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Units_of_Measure.md

 # Units of measure

 The Sequential Data Store (SDS) provides a collection of built-in units of measure (UOM).
-These units of measure can be [associated](#associating-a-unit-of-measure-with-a-sdstype) with SdsStreams and SdsTypes in order to provide unit information for stream data that model measurable quantities.
+These units of measure can be [associated](#associating-a-unit-of-measure-with-a-sdstype) with streams and types in order to provide unit information for stream data that model measurable quantities.
 If data has unit information associated with it, SDS is able to support unit conversions when retrieving data.
 See [Reading data](xref:sdsReadingData) for more information.

 Since a unit of measure (meter, for example) defines the magnitude of a quantity (for example, length), SDS represents this by way of two objects: SdsUom and SdsUomQuantity.

 ## SdsUom

-A SdsUom represents a single unit of measure, such as 'meter'.
+SdsUom represents a single unit of measure, such as 'meter'.

 The following table shows the required and optional SdsUom fields.